mdmonis25/Mastering-NodeJS/README.md

 ### Video 14 -- Post Man:
 >Using postman because you cannot use patch,deleete etc. from browser

-### Video 15 -- Post Man:
+### Video 15 -- Express Middlewares:
->Using postman because you cannot use patch,deleete etc. from browser
+>Our request goes to middleware before it's destined route.
+Midddlewares have the power to reject or change or return response.
+>Hacker, Data Proection etc.

 ### Video 14 -- Post Man:
 >Using postman because you cannot use patch,deleete etc. from browser